Aviva Community Fund has provided £1,915 of match funding

-Campaign to help teachers integrate nature back into the heart of education
+Aim: A pioneering Eco-Literacy Teacher Training Programme to enable & inspire all teachers to integrate nature back into the heart of education.

 Since 2018 Operation Future Hope has been educating young people in schools about ecological and environmental challenges, enabling students to recognise that urgent action is needed, and inspiring the next generation to get involved with the restoration, regeneration, and rewilding of the natural world - beginning in their own school grounds